Chemistry 432 Ms. Cleary

 I consider these reports to be technical papers.
 As such, they must be

-assuming equal contribution.
-Each report will be graded on content as well
+aid in descriptions.
+Each report will be graded on content as well as

-as presentation which includes correctly following the format, neatness,
+presentation which includes correctly following the format, neatness, proper

-proper use of grammar, ease of understanding, inclusion of all original data
+use of grammar, ease of understanding, inclusion of all original data (in

-(in data tables), showing all formulas and calculations, answering all
+data tables), showing all formulas and calculations, answering all assigned

 Lab due date: The lab report is due on the date assigned at the start of